DHTMLX/docs-suite/docs/form/api/colorpicker/colorpicker_beforechangeproperties_event.md

 @signature: {'beforeChangeProperties: (properties: IColorpickerProps) => boolean | void;'}

 @params:
-- properties     object      an object with configuration attributes of the control and their new values
+`properties: object` - an object with configuration attributes of the control and their new values

 @returns:
-param   boolean     false - to cancel the default action of the event, otherwise true
+Return `false` to cancel the default action of the event; otherwise, `true`.

 @example:
 form.getItem("colorpicker").events.on("BeforeChangeProperties", function(properties) {